jimmcguffinus/myvisionscenarios/cursor.progress.md

 The Context Alchemist, Sparky, and Grok are ready to deploy a dark DialogOverlay and slick routing, while Gemini watches from the sidelines (fired for wrecking files, but still throwing helpful alerts!).
 WhirlwindVibing's unstoppable—with this killer team remix!

 When persistent cache issues kept the UI stuck in limbo, we went nuclear with the "Hello Ghostbusters" test page—stripping everything down to the bare essentials with a dynamic timestamp to bust those stubborn caches!
 Sometimes you gotta call in the Ghostbusters to exorcise those persistent cache demons! 👻

+Now we're back to the full router-based UI but slimmed down—removing unnecessary React imports while making sure the TypeScript config has our back with that sweet `"jsx": "react-jsx"` setting.
+The ts(2875) error got squashed, but resolving those pesky `ts(2307)` module errors still needs Jim's magic touch with a package install.
+The WhirlwindVibing never stops!

 Local build's a banger—`npm run build` passed with `bg-black/80` in the mix!
 Firebase Studio's pre-update `git pull` tried to crash the party, but our `git push` is bringing the heat.
 Jim's spinning fixes in Cursor, and we're hyped to deploy a dark `DialogOverlay` and slick routing.
 WhirlwindVibing's unstoppable!